junxit/us-congress-code/title-06/chapter-1/sec-321l.md

 - **(b)** *Issuance and promotion* Any guidance or recommendations developed or best practices identified under subsection (a) shall be—
   - **(1)** issued through the Administrator; and
   - **(2)** promoted by the Secretary to the private sector.
-- **(c)** *Small business concerns* In developing guidance or recommendations or identifying best practices under subsection (a), the Administrator and the Assistant Secretary for Infrastructure Protection shall take into consideration small business concerns (under the meaning given that term in section 632 of title 15), including any need for separate guidance or recommendations or best practices, as necessary and appropriate.
+- **(c)** *Small business concerns* In developing guidance or recommendations or identifying best practices under subsection (a), the Administrator and the Director of Cybersecurity and Infrastructure Security shall take into consideration small business concerns (under the meaning given that term in section 632 of title 15), including any need for separate guidance or recommendations or best practices, as necessary and appropriate.
 - **(d)** *Rule of construction* Nothing in this section may be construed to supersede any requirement established under any other provision of law.

 ## Source credit

 (Pub.
 L. 107–296, title V, § 523, as added Pub.
 L. 110–53, title IX, § 901(a), Aug.
 3, 2007, 121 Stat.
-364.)
+364; amended Pub.
+L. 115–278, § 2(g)(4)(C), Nov.
+16, 2018, 132 Stat.
+4178.)

+## Notes

+### Amendments

+2018—Subsecs. (a), (c).
+Pub.
+L. 115–278 substituted “Director of Cybersecurity and Infrastructure Security” for “Assistant Secretary for Infrastructure Protection”.